MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/memory-101.md

 <!-- ====================================================================== -->
 ## JavaScript heap and renderer memory

-The JavaScript heap is a memory region in the browser process where all the JavaScript objects live.
-The JavaScript heap is what the **Memory** tool displays when you take a heap snapshot.
-The JavaScript heap is also called the _V8 heap_ (after the V8 JavaScript engine that powers Microsoft Edge).
+The JavaScript heap is a memory region in the browser process where all the JavaScript and WebAssembly objects live.
+The JavaScript heap is also called the _V8 memory_ (after the V8 JavaScript engine that powers Microsoft Edge).

 The JavaScript heap is part of the renderer memory.
 The renderer memory is the memory used by the browser process where the webpage is rendered.
 The renderer memory is comprised of the following: